existere/swish-analytics-project/README.md

 1. Create an image with python2, python3, R, install a set of requirements and upload it to docker hub.
 2. For the previously created image
-a.
-Share build times
+   - Share build times
+     - [Initial build](https://github.com/existere/swish-analytics-project/actions/runs/8099393750/job/22135027064) time of 12m 1s
-b.
-How would you improve build times?
+   - How would you improve build times?
+     - After implementing a registry cache [the build](https://github.com/existere/swish-analytics-project/actions/runs/8099393750/job/22138074675) was reduced to 5s for the same image
+     - Depending on the set of requirements, it might be faster to use a debian/ubuntu based image since most python packages include precompiled binary wheels on pypi, whereas alpine packages (if available) compile from source
+     - Build a multi-stage dockerfile and compare the build times to the current dockerfile which uses the alpine native virtual packages, which are delted before final build
+     - use a .dockerignore file
 3. Scan the recently created container and evaluate the CVEs that it might contain.
-a.
-Create a report of your findings and follow best practices to remediate the CVE
+   - Create a report of your findings and follow best practices to remediate the CVE
+     - report
-b.
-What would you do to avoid deploying malicious packages?
+   - What would you do to avoid deploying malicious packages?
 4. Use the created image to create a kubernetes deployment with a command that will keep the pod running
 5. Expose the deployed resource
 6. Every step mentioned above have to be in a code repository with automated CI/CD
 7. How would you monitor the above deployment?
 Explain or implement the tools that you would use
+   - explanation